 On March 4, 2005, the Company sold all of the issued and outstanding stock of its Canadian subsidiary, ClearOne Communications of Canada, Inc. ("ClearOne Canada") to 6351352 Canada Inc., a Canada corporation.
 ClearOne Canada owned all the issued and outstanding stock of Stechyson Electronics, Ltd., which conducts business under the name OM Video.
 The Company agreed to sell the stock of ClearOne Canada for \$200 in cash; a \$1,256 note receivable over a 15-month period, with interest accruing on the unpaid balance at the rate of 5.3 percent per year; and contingent consideration ranging from 3.0 percent to 4.0 percent of related gross revenues over a five-year period.
 In June 2005, the Company was advised that the OM Purchaser had settled an action brought by the former employer of certain of OM Purchaser's owners and employees alleging violation of non-competition agreements.
 The settlement reportedly involved a cash payment and an agreement not to sell certain products for a period of one year.
 Based on an analysis of the facts and circumstances that existed at the end of fiscal 2005, and considering the guidance from Topic 5U of the SEC Rules and Regulations, "Gain Recognition on the Sale of a Business or Operating Assets to a Highly Leveraged Entity," the gain is being recognized as cash is collected (as collection was not reasonably assured).
 Through December 31, 2005, all required payments had been made however, 6351352 Canada Inc. failed to make any subsequent, required payments under the note receivable until June 30, 2006, when we received a payment of \$50.
 The Company recently reevaluated its options and concluded that its best course of action is to enforce its security and appoint a receiver over the assets of OM Video.
-As of March 31, 2007, the amount of the promissory note and contingent earn-out provision was approximately \$800 which is net of \$420 collected through receivership.
-The Company expects to collect up to an additional \$150, which is net of receiver fees, over the next several periods.
+As of December 31, 2006 the amount of the promissory note and contingent earn-out provision was approximately \$1,200.
+The Company expects to collect approximately \$400 to \$600, which is net of associated fees, over the next several periods through this receivership.